tmoreira1/Rocklov_automation_project/README.md

 ## Rocklov_automation_project

-...
 Automation project Web and Api of the site Rock Love, Rock Love is a site for the rental of musical equipment developed by the company QA ninja papa to carry out automated testing training.

 ## Technology

 Here are the technologies used in this project.

-* Ruby version  x.x.x
+* Ruby version  2.3.6
-* Rails version x.x.x
-* ...

 ## Services Used